 Transitional design, in general, falls between traditional and contemporary.
 It’s hard to say exactly what elements can be found in transitional spaces because it may lean more traditional or more contemporary.
 A transitional space will favor contemporary lines and unexpected materials while also showcasing details and the refined notes of traditional design.

-One last note here.
-It’s possible to enter a remodel without any ideas and a willingness to just allow your kitchen designer to guide you through trends, styles, ideas, etc. to find your unique style and design.
-If that sounds appealing to you, be prepared to go through several style iterations and allow for additional time in the design phase of your remodel.
+Of course, it’s possible to enter a remodel without any ideas about your style and with just a willingness to allow your kitchen designer to guide you through trends, styles, ideas, etc. Professional designers are trained to listen and observe, and they’ll make note of the things in your home already that my offer clues to the style preference you have.
+If that sounds appealing to you, be prepared to go through several style iterations and allow for additional time in the design phase of your remodel as you discover together what you like.

 “What items should I focus on in my remodel?”